jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   LSP `omnifunc`.
 Enable by setting `enable_import_on_completion` to `true` inside `setup` (see below).

+- Avoid organizing imports

+  By default `always_organize_imports` is set to `true`, every call to `:TSLspImportAll` or `:TSLspImportCurrent` will also run `:TSLspOrganize` to fix possible duplicated imports.

+  If `always_organize_imports` is set to `false`, it will only run `:TSLspOrganize` in situations where is necessary: i.e. two new imports from the same module.

 - Fix invalid ranges

   `tsserver` uses non-compliant ranges in some code actions (most notably "Move